dev-charles15531/50ProjectsWithVueJs/README.md

 # 50 Days Of Vue JS
-## Day 8
+## Project 8

-This contains the complete day 8 project(Web Calculator).
+This contains the complete 8th project(Web Calculator).
-- Clone the repo and switch to the day 8 branch.
+- Clone the repo and switch to the project8 branch.
 - On your terminal, cd into the projects directory and run the command: ```npm install```
 - Run the command ```npm run dev```